teremterem/MiniAgents/README.md

 assistant_message = AssistantMessage(text="Assistant message")
 ```

-TODO Oleksandr: mention that exceptions in agents are treated as messages ?
+TODO mention that exceptions in agents are treated as messages ?

+For more advanced usage, check out the [examples](examples/) directory.

 ## Utility Functions